Jonathan Katz

 Jonathan Katz is a professor in the Department of Computer Science and a Fellow in the Joint Center for Quantum Information and Computer Science (QuICS).

-His research interests lie broadly in the areas of cryptography, computer and network security, and complexity theory, with his most recent work focusing on secure multi-party computation, database privacy, and the science of cybersecurity.
-He has co-authored the textbook, "Introduction to Modern Cryptography" (CRC Press, 2007), and a monograph on digital signature schemes (Springer, 2010).
+His research interests lie broadly in the areas of cryptography, computer and network security, and complexity theory.
+He has co-authored the textbook, "Introduction to Modern Cryptography," now in its third edition (CRC Press, 2020), and a monograph on digital signature schemes (Springer, 2010).

 Katz received undergraduate degrees in chemistry and mathematics from MIT in 1996, and a doctorate in computer science from Columbia University in 2002.
-He has held visiting appointments at UCLA, the École normale supérieure in Paris, France, and IBM in Hawthorne, NY.
-He has been awarded the National Science Foundation (NSF) CAREER Award, given to outstanding junior faculty who exemplify the role of teacher-scholars so they can further their research in their areas of expertise.
+He has held visiting appointments at UCLA, the École normale supérieure (Paris, France), and IBM (Hawthorne, NY).
+He has received numerous awards, including an Alexander von Humboldt Research Award, a UMD Distinguished Scholar-Teacher Award, and an ACM SIGSAC Outstanding Contribution Award.
+He was named a fellow of the IACR in 2019, and a fellow of the ACM in 2021.

 Go here to view Katz's academic publications on Google Scholar.